 - Joining the NASN National Exam Candidates Discussion Group

-- Online Study Group via the NASN School Nurse Net discussion board
+- Online Study Group via the NASN School Nurse Net discussion board to start Friday, May 31, 2019

 - NBCSN Exam Bibliography – this is a list of references used to develop exam questions.